Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Here we go, then, for my lopsided and utterly subjective selection of France's best villages.

 Grignan is the jewel of the Drôme Provençale in southern France, at least in my opinion.
-It has it all: lavender fields (not quite Senanque but a lot less frequented), literature (this is where Mme de Sévigné wrote her famous letters to her daughter, classics of French literature), a wonderful chateau (where said letters were written), and possibly my favourite hotel (comes equipped with a gastronomic restaurant) in France, Le Clair de la Plume.
+It has it all: lavender fields (not quite Senanque but a lot less frequented), literature (Grignan Castle is where the 17th century author Mme de Sévigné wrote her famous letters to her daughter, which are classics of French literature), a wonderful chateau (where said letters were written), and possibly my favourite hotel (comes equipped with a gastronomic restaurant) in France, Le Clair de la Plume.

-Oingt (don't even try to pronounce it) is in the Beaujolais region near Lyon, in an area known as the Pierres Dorées (because, yes, the colour of the building stones is golden).
-It is the perfect stop along the Beaujolais wine route and people flock here when it's time for the Beaujolais Nouveau.
+Oingt (don't even try to pronounce it) is in the Beaujolais region near Lyon, in an area known as the Pierres Dorées (because, yes, the colour of the lovely stone houses is golden).
+First mentioned in the 11th century, it is the perfect stop along the Beaujolais wine route and people flock here when it's time for the Beaujolais Nouveau.
 To me, while it is lovely in summer, it becomes extra-special in December, when villagers vie to see who will put up the nicest mangers in their windows – instant Christmas spirit guaranteed.

-Yvoire is a lovely medieval village in the Haute-Savoie on the shores of breathtaking Lake Geneva.
-It is the mandatory day trip from Geneva, one which should include visits to one of the many artisans' shops.
+Founded in the 14th century, medieval Yvoire is a lovely small village in the Haute-Savoie on the shores of breathtaking Lake Geneva.
+It is a mandatory day trip from Geneva, one which should include visits to one of the many artisans' shops.
 Of course a village of this popularity will be filled with souvenir shops, but there are actual workshops here so much of what is on sale is unique, of high quality and more art than souvenir.
 I lived here for a year so see below if you'd like to know what it was like to spend a year in one of the 'most beautiful'.

 ✱ ✱ ✱ ✱ ✱ ✱ ✱